-V. Self-Venting Arterial Heat Pipe Experimental Results
+Self-Venting Arterial Heat Pipe

 The self-venting arterial heat pipe was tested in two orientations; artery up and artery down.
-A visual representation of these two orientations can be seen in Figure 7.
+A visual representation of these two orientations can be seen in Figure 4.
 Testing was performed for both orientations to determine if the artery location had an impact on heat pipe performance.
 The artery up orientation provides the more difficult test conditions of the two.
-The heat pipe was tested in the artery-down orientation for only two adverse elevations because the artery-up condition provides the most difficult operating conditions for the heat pipe.
-Theoretically, if the heat pipe is capable of transporting a certain power in an artery-up condition, the performance will only improve if it is rotated to the artery-down condition.
-For this reason, testing of the artery down for the higher adverse elevations was deemed unnecessary.

-Figure 7.
+FIGURE 4.
 Self-venting arterial heat pipe artery orientation during testing.

-A TC map for both the grooved heat pipe and self-venting arterial heat pipe can be seen in Figure 8.
-Figure 9 shows the startup of the self-venting arterial heat pipe operating 0.1in (0.25cm) against gravity, with the artery down.
-An initial power input of 2.0kW was applied to the system.
-As seen in Figure 9, the evaporator and heater block temperature being to steadily increase.
+A TC map for both the grooved heat pipe and self-venting arterial heat pipe can be seen in Figure 5.
+Figure 6 shows the startup of the self-venting arterial heat pipe operating 0.1 in (0.25 cm) against gravity, with the artery down.
+An initial power input of 2.0 kW was applied to the system.
+As seen in the figure, the evaporator and heater block temperature being to steadily increase.
 The system begins to warm up and the sodium in the evaporator begins to evaporate and generate vapor.
 This vapor then begins to travel the length of the heat pipe to the condenser.
 This is observable during testing as a sudden increase in temperature at the various TC locations.
 As seen in the figure, the evaporator warms up first, then TC2, TC3, TC4, TC5 and then finally the condenser as the vapor moves the full length of the heat pipe.
 The heat pipe temperatures eventually begin to isothermalize, as seen in the figure around 100min.
 The condenser temperature remains slightly lower than the rest of the heat pipe due to the LN fed cooling block attached to it.

-Figure 8.
+FIGURE 5.
 TC map for the grooved heat pipe and self-venting arterial heat pipe.

-Figure 9.
-Self-venting arterial heat pipe startup, operating at 0.1in (0.25cm) against gravity with the artery up.
+FIGURE 6.
+Self-venting arterial heat pipe startup, operating at 0.1 in (0.25 cm) against gravity with the artery up.